baltimorecounty/BCPL-assets/README.md

 # BCPL-assets
-Client site assets for the Baltimore County Public Library website
+Client side assets for the Baltimore County Public Library website

 ## Building Files for Distribution